Bernard Master: Biography

 Master was born in Philadelphia to Gilbert and Leona Master.
 His passion for birding started when he was four years old, at the encouragement of his father with whom he'd accompany on bird walks.
 His family's vacation home in North Wildwood, New Jersey was near Cape May Bird Observatory, a birding mecca and in the path of the largest fall migration in the eastern North America.
 He graduated from Overbrook High School (Philadelphia) in 1958 and in 1962 earned a Bachelor of Science form Ursinus College.
 Master graduated from Philadelphia College of Osteopathic Medicine on June 11, 1966, and began his medical career.

-In 1968, Master was drafted into the Vietnam War where he served one year as a battalion surgeon in the U.S. Army's 5th Infantry Division (Mechanized) which defended the Vietnamese Demilitarized Zone in northern Quảng Trị province.
+In 1968, Master was drafted into the Vietnam War and served one year as a battalion surgeon in the U.S. Army's 5th Infantry Division (Mechanized) which defended the Vietnamese Demilitarized Zone in northern Quảng Trị province.
 He spent another year as Post Surgeon for the U.S. Army's Medical Intelligence and Information Agency.
 Master was awarded a Bronze Star with oak leaf cluster and Combat Medical Badge for his service.
+Master was mentioned by Sherrell Byrd (Army Sergeant in the Vietnam War, 1961-1975) in an oral history interview of Byrd archived in the Library of Congress (Collection Number: AFC/2001/001/93528).
+In the interview, the Lavell Byrd, Jr. Collection, Sherrell recounts his experiences in Vietnam, and identifies "Captain Bernard Master" as the battalion surgeon Captain who worked on his severely wounded body in a helicopter.

 Following military discharge, Master spent the next 30 years as a primary care physician in Columbus, Ohio.
-During this time, he founded two successful medical health care businesses.
-In the 1970s he opened ten MEDCenterTM locations, which provided full-service outpatient services to inner-city residents.
+During this time, he founded two medical health care companies.
+In the 1970s he opened ten MEDCenter locations, which provided full-service outpatient services to inner-city residents.
 In 1985, he founded HealthPower, Inc., a managed care company that provided services to Ohio Medicaid patients.
 Health Power, Inc. went public in 1994 and he sold the company in 2000.

-Over the course of ten years, Master was appointed by three different Ohio State governors to chair the Ohio Medical Quality Foundation, a group charged with funding state medical programs that improve the lives and health of Ohio residents.
+Over the course of ten years, Master was appointed by three Ohio State governors to chair the Ohio Medical Quality Foundation, a group charged with funding state medical programs that improve the lives and health of Ohio residents.
 He also endowed minority scholarship funds at Heritage College of Osteopathic Medicine at Ohio University, Ohio State University, and Temple University.
 In recognition of his practice's focus on serving the health needs of Columbus's inner-city families, Master was the 1995 recipient of the Martin Luther King award by the Columbus Education Association, a union force of 5,000 central Ohio teachers.